PDPA Compliance8 min read12 April 2026

 • Lists all types of personal data collected

-• States the purpose for each type of data collection
+• States the purpose for each type

 • Describes how consent is obtained